 It’s devastating to think of elderly residents of a nursing home becoming the victims of abuse or neglect.
 Unfortunately, it’s a reality many people have to face every year.
 According to the Nursing Home Abuse Center, nearly one out of three nursing homes in the U.S. have been cited for abuse.

 When you moved your loved one into a nursing facility, you assumed the staff would provide quality, attentive care.
-If you’ve noticed signs of elder abuse or neglect, however, the experienced personal injury attorneys at DeMayo Law Offices can help you take immediate steps to protect your loved one and secure the compensation you need to cover their health care, residential needs, pain and suffering, and more.
+If you’ve noticed signs of elder abuse or neglect, however, the experienced personal injury attorneys at DeMayo Law Offices, LLP can help you take immediate steps to protect your loved one and secure the compensation you need to cover their health care, residential needs, pain and suffering, and more.

-At DeMayo Law Offices, we hold nursing homes and staff responsible for the abuse their patients endure.
+At DeMayo Law Offices, LLP, we hold nursing homes and staff responsible for the abuse their patients endure.
 Depending on the circumstances, the perpetrator could be a nurse, maintenance worker, or another resident.
 Whoever the negligent party is, we can help you pursue a case against them and hold them accountable for their actions.

 Why Hiring an Attorney for Your Nursing Home Negligence Claim Can Help